- Kitchen / Bathrooms — 208

 by Boris Dzhingarov on Feb 6, 2019

 If you’re a landlord, the last thing you want is to keep your property sitting open for too long.
-Once you’ve gotten a good tenant signed on, you want to make the moving process as smooth as possible for everyone.
+Once you’ve got good tenant signed on, you want to make the moving process as smooth as possible for everyone.
 Checking these five important things off your list any time you have a new tenant coming in will help make things easier for everyone involved.

 Fix it up and make it safe